FTC7393/evlib_book/src/intro/ftc_framework.md

 This part is review for those who've already done FTC.

 The REV robotics core communicates over wifi with a phone, which controls the robot core.
 The robot core, in turn, can control connected hardware.
-You can read about it on the [FTC docs page](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/The-FTC-Control-System).
+You can read more on the [FTC docs page](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/The-FTC-Control-System).

 ## FTC Framework

-The software on the phone is always the same; the code on the robot is what you control.
-Even so, there's a certain way your program must act.
-This is why, when writing your FTC program, you must do it within a framework.
+The FTC framework expects your code to be written in a certain way so that it can use it in its own classes.
+In particular, you need to have a class which is marked as "runnable" (either as autonomous or teleop) and is usable (inherits from the `com.qualcomm.robotcore.eventloop.opmode.OpMode` class).

 For example, a wrong way to write FTC code:
 ```java